Cauliflower Mash

 • Highly nutritious - Millet is high in protein, fiber, antioxidants, magnesium, phosphorous, and other minerals.
 It contains no gluten.

-• Digestible - Since millet is alkalizing, non-acidic, and easy to digest, it is considered one of the least allergenic and most digestible grains.
+• Digestible - Since millet is alkalizing, non-acidic, and easy to digest, it is considered one of the least allergenic and most digestible grains out there.
 This makes it gentle on the stomach.

-• Prebiotic benefits - The non-digestible carbohydrates in millet serve as food for good gut bacteria promoting overall gut health.
+• Prebiotic benefits - The non-digestible carbohydrates in millet serve as food for good gut bacteria which promotes overall gut health.

 Is Quinoa Good For You?